 Establish a Routine

 Another good habit is feeding your toad at the same time every evening.
 Keep in mind that toads are nocturnal, so feeding shouldn’t be done during the day.
-Captive toads do best on a feeding schedule since they recognize routine.
-Your toad will be healthiest if you feed it at the same time each night; around nine o’clock.
+Pet toads do best on a feeding schedule since they recognize routine.
+Your toad will be healthiest if you feed it at the same time each night; around 9 o’clock.